Robust Negativity in the Quantum-to-Classical Transition of Kerr Dynamics: Distinguishable -Kitten States

 \subsection{Probing Kitten States with moments}

 In contrast to the classical case, under quantum dynamics, certain moments exhibit recurrences that correspond to the formation of kitten states \cite{tara1993production,propp2023decoherence}.
-The classical moments $\langle \alpha^n \rangle$ collapse on a time scale $\kappa t \sim 1/n \alpha_0$ according to Eq.~{(\ref{classical_moments}), but quantumly we have ~\cite{milburn1986dissipative},
+The classical moments $\langle \alpha^n \rangle$ collapse on a time scale $\kappa t \sim 1/n \alpha_0$ according to Eq.~{(\ref{classical_moments}), but quantum mechanically we have ~\cite{milburn1986dissipative},

 At short times, $0\le n\kappa t \lesssim 1$, the quantum and the classical predictions agree.
 But according to quantum unitary dynamics, for $\gamma=0$, this moment will exhibit recurrences at times corresponding to $N$-kitten states $\kappa t_{N,M} = (M/N) 2\pi$, whence $|\langle \hat{a}^N\rangle(t_{N,M})|=\alpha_0^N$.
 The $n^{th}$-order moment will exhibit a recurrence when $n$ is a multiple of $N$~\cite{tara1993production,propp2023decoherence}.
-When the Gaussian centers are essentially non-overlapping, i.e. when $N$ is not too large relative to $\alpha_0$, a nonzero moment recurrence $|\langle \hat{a}^N\rangle |$ signifies the presence of the associated $N$-kitten state and therefore functions as a useful signature of nonclassical dynamics.
+When the Gaussian centers are essentially non-overlapping, i.e., when $N$ is not too large relative to $\alpha_0$, a nonzero moment recurrence $|\langle \hat{a}^N\rangle |$ signifies the presence of the associated $N$-kitten state and therefore functions as a useful signature of nonclassical dynamics.